The Many Loves of Dobie Gillis: Supporting characters

 Dobie's often apoplectic father, Herbert T. Gillis (Frank Faylen), owned a grocery store and was only happy when Dobie was behind a broom.
 Dobie's mother, Winifred (Florida Friebus), was a usually calm and serene woman who protected Dobie to the best of her ability and tended to baby him.
 Herbert Gillis, a proud, hard-working child of the Great Depression and World War II veteran, was often (during the first season of the show) heard to declare, in relation to Dobie, "I gotta kill that boy, I just gotta!"
 The Gillis family also originally included an older son, Davey Gillis (portrayed by Dwayne Hickman's own older brother, Darryl Hickman), who made three appearances during the first season while home on break from college before being written out of the show.

 Dobie's two main antagonists were rich kids Milton Armitage (played by Warren Beatty), who appeared in five episodes, and after Beatty's departure, Chatsworth Osborne Jr., Milton's cousin (played by Steve Franken).
 Both characters represented the wealth and popularity to which Dobie aspired, but also served as romantic and competitive rivals for Dobie.
-Beatty's Milton was taller, better looking, and more athletic than Chatsworth.
-Doris Packer played Clarissa Osborne, Chatsworth's overbearing and snobbish mother, whom he affectedly referred to as "mumsie."
+Beatty's Milton was taller, better looking, and more athletic than Chatsworth (who ultimately proved more amiable/less snobbish than Milton).
+Doris Packer played Clarissa Osborne, Chatsworth's overbearing and snobbish mother, whom he affectedly (yet affectionately) referred to as "mumsie."

 Dobie was hopelessly attracted to the beautiful but greedy blonde Thalia Menninger (Tuesday Weld).
 Thalia was written out of the series after the first season and was succeeded by a seemingly endless stream of women for whom Dobie hankered.
 Weld returned as a slightly wiser Thalia for two guest appearances in seasons three and four.

 Zelda Gilroy (Sheila James) was a brilliant and eager young girl, hopelessly in love with Dobie, much to his annoyance.
 Zelda did not find Dobie particularly attractive, but fell in love with him because she found him helpless and needing of her care, and also because of the concept of "propinquity" (or nearness; as Gillis and Gilroy, they were typically seated together in class).
 Despite his protests, Dobie was clearly fond of Zelda, and Zelda claimed Dobie loved her, but just had not realized it yet.
 To prove this, she would wrinkle her nose at Dobie, who would reflexively do the same back to Zelda and then protest "now cut that out!"
 Dobie and Zelda later appeared as a middle-aged married couple in the two spin-off Dobie Gillis reunion projects of the 1970s/1980s.

 Leander Pomfritt (Herbert Anderson in the pilot, William Schallert thereafter) was Dobie's English and science teacher at Central High School, and later, when Dobie went to S. Peter Pryor Junior College, Pomfritt (played by Schallert) was on the faculty there, as well.
 A stern educator fond of deadpan quips, Pomfritt referred to his pupils as "my young barbarians" or "students (and I use that term loosely)" and served as a father figure to both Dobie and Maynard.